 10. TOBYDIC Yeast Infection Relief Drops

 Not all itching is caused by external irritants.
-Yeast overgrowth, especially in ears and skin folds, leads to relentless scratching.
-This liquid supplement from TOBYDIC uses herbs like Pau D’Arco, goldenseal, and oregano extract to fight yeast from the inside out.
-Simply drop the liquid onto your dog’s food — most dogs actually like the taste.
+Yeast overgrowth, especially in ears and skin folds, can lead to relentless scratching.
+This liquid supplement from TOBYDIC uses herbs like Pau D’Arco, goldenseal, and oregano extract, which are traditionally used to support the body’s response to yeast.
+Simply drop the liquid onto your dog’s food — most dogs seem to like the taste.

-For dogs with recurrent yeast issues, this internal approach can be a game‑changer.
-It’s not a quick fix for a single hot spot, but for chronic, systemic itching, it addresses the root cause.
-Pair it with an ear wipe or a topical spray for complete relief.
+For dogs with recurrent, mild yeast‑related itching, this internal supplement may be a helpful addition alongside vet guidance.
+It’s not a quick fix for a single hot spot, and it should not replace veterinary diagnosis or treatment for confirmed infections.
+Pair it with an ear wipe or a topical spray as part of a broader routine, and consult your vet for chronic or worsening cases.

 Why we love it

-- Easy to administer — dogs love the taste
+• Easy to administer — dogs seem to like the taste

 Good to know